 There are some really good RISK MANAGEMENT DISCUSSION POINTS on this website that you may want to consider.

 "Jeff Whitney, the current Arizona State Forester and State Fire Marshal, impresses me as someone who won't allow the important history of this disaster to be hidden away - that facing it helps all of us learn.
-NFPA
+NFPA."(emphasis added'

 "Frustration but also resignation with the fact that there are things that we will never know about what actually happened and why certain decisions were made.
-The leaders repeated to us that they don't know why the crew "left the black" - the safe area where they spent hours that day.
+The leaders repeated to us that they don't know why the crew 'left the black' - the safe area where they spent hours that day.
 I wish I had left that event with more answers.
 I'm sure many people feel that way.
 Reviewing the staff ride booklet, I realize that the experience is meant to raise questions, and not necessarily provide answers.
-I can only hope that those who participate in this and other staff rides ask themselves the hard questions and find ways to prevent future tragedies in the line of duty.
+I can only hope that those who participate in this and other staff rides ask themselves the hard questions and find ways to prevent future tragedies in the line of duty." (emphasis added)

 The announcement also provides a number of resources that, according to the NWCG, “will facilitate reflection on, and discussion of, the South Canyon and Yarnell Hill fires as well as some of the hazards that pose the most serious risks to wildland firefighters.”